 Working Together

-Our members have made nearly 4,000 open government reforms, covering everything from extractives to anti-corruption, yet less than two percent of these reforms have dealt with gender.
+Our goal was for at least 30 percent of members taking meaningful action on gender and inclusion by the end of the year.
+Prior to the campaign, of the nearly 4,000 open government reforms, covering everything from extractives to anti-corruption, less than two percent dealt with gender.

 Join OGP as we continue to learn from our own experiences and build a broader coalition on gender and inclusion.